Rewa district

-Rewa district (/hi/) is a district in Madhya Pradesh state in central India.
+Rewa district (/hi/) is a district in Madhya Pradesh state in northeastern Madhya Pradesh in central India.
 The city of Rewa is the district headquarter.
 Rewa is sometimes called the "Land of White Tigers", as the first White Tiger was discovered here in 1951 by the Maharaja of the province, Martand Singh, in the nearby jungle of Govindgarh.
 Rewa was the capital city of a former state, Vindhya Pradesh.

 Geography

 Rewa lies between 24° 18' and 25° 12' north latitudes and 81° 2' and 82° 18’.
 The district is bounded on the north by Uttar Pradesh, on the east and southeast by Sidhi, on the south by Shahdol, and on the west by Satna.
 Rewa district is part of Rewa Division and has an area of 6,240 km^{2}.

 The Huzur, Sirmour and Mauganj tehsils lie between the Kaimur Range in the south, and the Binjh pahar in the north, and form what is known as the Rewa plateau or uprihar.
 To the north lies the Teonther tehsil which is quite different in its physical and other features from the plateau tehsils.
 The Rewa plateau decreases in height from south to north.
 In the south, the Kaimur Range rises to more than 450 meters above sea level, whereas the alluvial plain of Teonthor is just 100 meters above sea level.
 In the eastern side of Rewa some small cities and towns are there like Manikwar, Mauganj, Mangawan, Hanumana.

 The district has a varied terrain that includes alluvial plains, hills, ravines, scarp, rivers, and water-falls.
 The rain-water of the district flows out along two tributary rivers of the Ganges, the Tons or Tamas and the Son.
 The Bichiya River flows through the heart of Rewa city.

 The Tamsa or Tons and its tributaries form waterfalls as they descend from the Rewa Plateau, including: the Chachai Falls (127m) on the Bihar River, a tributary of the Tamsa, the Keoti Falls (98m) on the Mahana River, a tributary of the Tamsa, the Odda Falls (145m) on the Odda River, a tributary of the Belah River, which is itself a tributary of the Tamsa, Bahuti fall on Chataniha river beside Misirgawan village, and the Purwa Falls (70m) on the Tamsa or Tons.